 Have you noticed that your air conditioner or heater is leaking water?
 There are several possible reasons for this, but whatever the cause, you’ll want to call in a professional A/C technician to troubleshoot your system.

-In the meantime, here are some common reasons why your commercial or residential A/C may be leaking:
+In the meantime, here are some common reasons why your residential A/C may be leaking:

 1. The condensate drain is clogged.